manymoments/manymoments.github.io/_posts/2022-11-19-from-single-shot-to-smr.md

 ## From Write-Once Registers to Log Replication

-There are two main natural ways to obtain Log replication from Write-Once Registers:
+There are two main ways to obtain Log Replication from Write-Once Registers:

-- **Array**: view each entry in the log as a separate write-once register instance.
-Once sequence number $j$ in the log terminates then start sequence number $j+1$.
-This approach can be extended to use a sliding window of $c$ commands.
-So if sequence numbers up to $x$ are all committed, the parties participate in sequence numbers $x+1,\dots,x+c$.
-This allows running several write-once register instances in parallel but this also makes the reduction to SMR more delicate: must use the largest *consecutive* sequence in the array that is committed.
+- **Array**: servers maintain an array consisting of separate write-once register instances for each position in the array.
+While each instance is independent, the view number of each instance is global and common to all instances.
+Once the write-once register instance at position $j$ in the array reaches consensus, the servers start the write-once register instance in the array at position $j+1$.
+This approach can be extended to use a sliding window of $c \geq 1$ pending write-once register instances.
+If all write-once register instances for positions  1 up to $x$ in the array are all committed, parties participate (in parallel) in write-once register instances for positions $x+1,\dots,x+c$ of the array.
+This allows running multiple write-once register instances in parallel.
+It also makes the reduction to SMR more delicate: must use the largest *consecutive* sequence in the array that is committed to define the actual committed log.
 As an example, this is the path PBFT takes.

-- **Linked list**: servers participate in a perpetual instance of a write-once register.
-Each server stores the current committed log $c_j \rightarrow ... \rightarrow c_{1}$ (initially empty).
-Each server then sets its input to be a linked whose head is an uncommitted client command $cmd$ and the rest is committed: $cmd \rightarrow c_j \rightarrow ... \rightarrow c_{1}$.
-This way agreement is always done on the whole log and each time a log is committed the servers continue to propose a larger log.
+- **Linked list**: servers participate in a perpetual single instance of a write-once register.
+Each server stores its currently committed log as a linked list $L = c_j \rightarrow ... \rightarrow c_{1}$.
+Each server then sets its input (proposal) to be a new linked whose head is an uncommitted client command $cmd$ that points to the committed log:  $L' = cmd \rightarrow c_j \rightarrow ... \rightarrow c_{1}$.
+Consensus is done on the whole log and each time a new log is committed the servers continue to propose a larger log.
 While this does not allow parallel consensus instances, it does allow to *pipeline* consecutive consensus instances and also allows for optimistic execution in the SMR setting.
-For some underlying consensus protocols, pipelining can provide performance benefits.
+For some underlying consensus protocols, pipelining and optimism can provide performance benefits.
 As an example, this is the path HotStuff takes.

 ## Responsiveness: Good case efficiency in the multi-shot setting

-As we have seen in the worst case even a single-shot consensus can take $O(f \Delta)$ time.
+As we have seen, in the worst case, even one single-shot consensus can take $O(f \Delta)$ time.
 But what about the good case when the system is in synchrony and the primary is non-faulty?
-The following definition captures the best-case guarantees that we can obtain:
+The following definition captures the best-case guarantees that we would like to obtain:

-**Single-Shot Responsiveness**: if the systems is in synchrony, the primary is non-faulty and each message arrives after $\delta << \Delta$ time then to time to terminate is $O(\delta)$.
+**Single-Shot Responsiveness**: if the systems is in synchrony, the primary is non-faulty and each message arrives after $\delta << \Delta$ time then the time to terminate is $O(\delta)$.

 What about multi-shot?
 The obvious path is to do one consensus per view.
-With this approach to do $k$ consensus, even if the system is in synchrony, and even if all the primaries are non-faulty, would take $O(\Delta k)$.
+With this approach, using our $10\Delta$ timeout to switch views, to do $k$ consensus instances, even if the system is in synchrony, and even if all the primaries are non-faulty, would take $O(\Delta k)$.
 A natural goal would be to try to obtain a better bound:

-**Multi-Shot Responsiveness**: if the system is in synchrony, the primaries for the $k$ next agreements are non-faulty and each message arrives after $\delta << \Delta$ time then to time to reach $k$ consecutive agreements is  $O(\delta k)$.
+**Multi-Shot Responsiveness**: if the system is in synchrony, the primaries for the $k$ next agreements are non-faulty and each message arrives after $\delta << \Delta$ time then the time to reach $k$ consecutive agreements is  $O(\delta k)$.

 Does it matter if we get $(k \Delta)$ or $O(k \delta)$?
 The answer is that it depends.
-First of all, it does not matter that much if the gap between $\delta$ and $\Delta$ is not large.
-In some systems, there is no need to move faster than one decision per $O(\Delta)$ time, while in other systems obtaining even better best-case performance is critical.
-In any case remember: in the worst case, even one decision may take $O(\Delta f)$ time.
+If the gap between $\delta$ and $\Delta$ is not large, then it does not matter much.
+In some systems, there is no need to move faster than one decision per $O(\Delta)$ time, while in other systems obtaining better best-case performance is critical.
+In any case, in the worst case, even one decision may take $O(\Delta f)$ time, so this measure is only measuring the good case.

 ### Obtaining Multi-Shot responsiveness via a Stable Leader

-Instead of replacing leaders, let's keep the same leader and replace it only when it fails.
-Now the same leader can consecutively use recoverable broadcast without any additional waiting.
-This change obtains Multi-Shot Responsiveness.
-Many deployed SMR systems use this stable leader paradigm due to this optimization.
+Instead of replacing leaders every $10 \Delta$ time, let's keep the same leader and replace it only when it fails.
+This way the same stable leader can consecutively commit commands using recoverable broadcast without any additional waiting and without calling recover-max in between commands.
+This change obtains Multi-Shot Responsiveness in the array and linked list paradigms.
+Many deployed SMR systems use the stable leader paradigm due to the performance advantages of multi-shot responsiveness.

+There is no safety concern: each consensus instance has its independent safety properties maintained.

-Note that there is no safety concern, but what about liveness?
-There is a new hard challenge: we cannot use a fixed time to change views, so we need some new mechanism to decide when to move to a new view and to make sure this move is synchronized.
+But what about liveness?
+There is a new challenge: we cannot use a fixed time to change views, so we need some new mechanism to decide when to move to a new view and to make sure this move is synchronized between all parties.
+Here is how this is done:

-For a view $v$ a party can be in one of 3 states: (1) start-view-$v$; (2) blame-$v$; (3) stop-view-$v$.
+For a view $v$, a party can be in one of three states:
+1. start-view-$v$;
+2. blame-$v$;
+3. stop-view-$v$.

 Let's go over each transition:

 * From start-view-$v$ to blame-$v$: this is when a party is not seeing progress in the current view.
 The first reason to blame is if a heartbeat or message from the current primary does not arrive in $2 \Delta$ from the previous one.
 The second reason to blame is if a client request arrives but the primary does not reach a decision on it in the required time.
 In either case, when moving to blame-$v$, the party sends a ```<blame v>``` message to all parties.
-* From blame-$v$ to stop-$v$: should a party in blame$v$ stop processing messages in view $v$?
-Not so fast, maybe the party is faulty.
-To overcome this ambiguity, the party waits for $f+1$ distinct ```<blame v>``` messages before moving to stop-view-$v$.
+* From blame-$v$ to stop-$v$: should a party in blame-$v$ stop processing messages in view $v$?
+Not so fast, maybe the party is faulty not the primary.
+To overcome this ambiguity, a party waits for $f+1$ distinct ```<blame v>``` messages before moving to stop-view-$v$.
 When moving to stop-view-$v$ the party sends a ```<stop-view v>``` message to all parties.
-At this point, the party stops responding to view $v$ messages.
+At this point, the party stops responding to view $v$ messages (in partial does not echo messages for view $v$).
 * From stop-$v$ to start-$v+1$: should the party move to view $v+1$ when it reaches stop-view $v$?
 Not so fast, maybe the party is the only non-faulty party that reached stop-$v$?
-So we make stop-$v$ contagious!
-If a party hears a ```<stop-view v>``` message and it did not sent it yet then it sends ```<stop-view v>``` to all parties.
+To synchronize, we make stop-$v$ contagious!
+If a party hears a ```<stop-view v>``` message and it did not send it yet then it sends ```<stop-view v>``` to all parties.
-* Parties start-view-$v+1$ (start recover max) when they hear $f+1$ stop-view-$v$ messages:
+* Parties start-view-$v+1$ (start recover max for view $v+1$) when they hear $f+1$ stop-view-$v$ messages.

 **Lemma**: If a party starts view $v+1$ in time $t$, then all non-faulty parties will start view $v+1$ in at most $t+2\Delta$ time.

+*Proof*: a party starts view $v+1$ at time $T$ if it heard $f+1$ ```<stop-view v>``` messages.
+At least one of them is from a non-faulty party.
+So all non-faulty will receive at least one ```<stop-view v>``` by time $T+\Delta$, and hence all non-faulty parties will send ```<stop-view v>```  by time $T+\Delta$.
+So all non-faulty parties will receive at least $f+1$ ```<stop-view v>``` by time $T+2\Delta$.

-With this technique parties can make sure that a non-faulty primary after GST will not be removed (incorrectly blamed), while in any case of a view change, all parties will be moving in sync (up to $2\Delta$).
-The first property is critical for responsiveness of the stable leader and the second property is critical for the liveness proof.
+With this three-state technique parties can make sure that a non-faulty primary after GST will not be removed (incorrectly blamed), while in any case of a view change, all parties will be moving in sync (up to $2\Delta$).
+The first property is critical for the responsiveness property of the stable leader and the second property is critical for the liveness property.

 For multi-shot responsiveness, do we have to use a stable leader?
 Can we do the same for a sequence of non-faulty rotating leaders?

 ### Obtaining Multi-Shot Responsiveness with rotating leaders

+With a stable leader, we could keep the same view for multiple consecutive commands from the same stable leader.
+For rotating leaders, we need to change views each time we change primaries.
 The idea is to use the $n-f$ echoes as both a commit message and also an implicit report max message for the next view!
-So once the new primary sees $n-f$ echo messages it can immediately propose the next value.
+So once the primary for view $v+1$ sees $n-f$ echo messages for view $v$ it can immediately propose the next value for view $v+1$.

-Why is recoverability okay even though we did not explicitly send ```<echoed-max>```?
-We only need the highest echo, and have an echo in view $v$ which is the highest possible (at the beginning of view $v+1$).
-So safety is maintained and that we obtain the required multi-shot responsiveness.
+For safety, why is recoverability okay even though we did not explicitly send ```<echoed-max>``` between views?
+Recover max for view $v+1$ only needs the highest echo, and we have an echo in view $v$ which is the highest possible (at the beginning of view $v+1$).
+So safety is maintained.
+Moreover, we obtain the required multi-shot responsiveness.
 What about liveness?

 We again use the three states: (1) start-view-$v$; (2) blame-$v$; (3) stop-view-$v$.
-The only difference is that this time we can simply use a $10 \Delta$ timer for moving into blame $v$.
+The only difference is that this time we can simply use a $10 \Delta$ timer for moving into blame $v$ (or cancel the timer if we change to the next view).

 So a primary of view $v+1$ can skip doing recover max for view $v+1$ if it hears $n-f$ echos from view $v$,  otherwise, it runs the regular protocol.